 From the water to the air!

 See, I’m telling you.
-We are adrenaline addicts.

-If nature doesn’t offer enough adventures (it does – but still), we build new ones!
-Near Bovec, 200m above picturesque Učja Gorge, there are ten steel cables, with a length of 250 to 600 meters which offer amazing views over the Bovec and the peaks of the Julian Alps.
+Near Bovec, 200m above picturesque Učja Gorge, there are ten steel cables, with a length of 250 to 600 meters, which offer amazing views over the Bovec and the peaks of the Julian Alps.

 5. BUNGEE JUMPING

-Bungee jumping could be considered as one of those “must-do” activities when in Slovenia.
-Not because it would be the highest in the world, but because of the stunning location-
+Not because it would be the highest in the world but because of the stunning location.

-Unfortunately, you’re not jumping from the railway bridge (wait – or is it fortunately? 😀 ), but in the proximity of the railway stone bridge, there’s another bridge where bungee jumping takes place.
-It is equally scary with its 55m height.
+Unfortunately, you’re not jumping from the railway bridge, but in proximity to the railway stone bridge, there’s another bridge where bungee jumping takes place.

 6. CAVING (SPELUNKING)

-Nope, it’s not your goal to end up underground after bungee jumping (sorry, couldn’t resist that one), but exploring Slovenian caves should definitely be on your to-do list!
+Nope, it’s not your goal to end up underground after bungee jumping (sorry, I couldn’t resist that one), but exploring Slovenian caves should definitely be on your to-do list!

-We have over 10.ooo karst caves registered in Slovenia and every year new ones are discovered.
-I know, that’s a lot.
-But actually, just 21 of them are considered to be touristic, meaning everyone can visit them.
-And while the famous Postojna cave is probably known to everyone who plans to visit Slovenia, there’s more to Slovenian caves than just sitting on an underground train and observing the stalagmites
+But actually, just around 20 of them are considered to be touristic, meaning everyone can visit them.
+And while the famous Postojna cave is probably known to everyone who plans to visit Slovenia, there’s more to Slovenian caves than just sitting on an underground train and observing the stalagmites.

 What do you say about crawling through the narrow tunnels on your belly with a helmet on your head and a lamp in your hand?